L&I proposes modest 3.8 percent increase in workers’ comp rates for 2025

-The Washington State Department of Labor & Industries (L&I) has adopted a 4.9 percent increase in the average worker's compensation premium rate for 2024.
+The Washington State Department of Labor & Industries (L&I)is proposing a 3.8 percent increase in the average hourly rate employers and workers pay for workers’ compensation insurance next year.

-The 4.9 percent increase is an average for all industries.
+The proposed 3.8 percent increase is an average for all industries.
 The rate for specific industries could be higher or lower depending on their recent claims experience.

 Employers and workers pay into the workers' compensation system to help cover the cost of providing wage and disability benefits for injured workers, as well as medical treatment of workplace injuries and illnesses.